SAP-samples/hda-cross-pm-samples/README.md

     - Importing data from Data Marketplace
     - Building and Improving the Data Model
     - Creating an SAP Analytics Cloud Story on Extended Model

+2. SAP Business Data Cloud end-to-end scenarios
+	- Basic Configuration of SAP Business Data Cloud
+	- Installation of Insight Apps
+	- Consumption of Insight Apps
+	- Activating Data Packages in SAP Business Data Cloud Cockpit & Installing Data Products in SAP Datasphere
+	- Enrich Data Products with ML Capabilities leveraging SAP Databricks
+	- Enhance an Analytic Model in an Insight App
+	- Enhance the stories in an Insight App

 ## Requirements
 There are no overall requirements.
 Refer to each of the exercises or use cases for their individual pre-requisites.